We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 • Develop an independent research project and write a formal proposal

-• Dive or snorkel on a range of reefs around Hoga island
+• Dive on a range of reefs around Hoga island

 • Complete a week-long training course on Indo-Pacific coral reef ecology

-• Learn to identify common Indo-Pacific fish, invertebrates and seagrasses
+• Learn to identify common Indo-Pacific fish corals and invertebrates

 • Learn how to organise and analyse large data sets

-• Cost of international flights into and out of Jakarta or Makassar
+• Cost of international flights into and out of Jakarta or Bali.

-• Cost of internal travel to and from the start and end point of the expedition, plus any hotels you might require.
-The standard package costs around £582 or $340 (Jakarta) or £315 or $390 (Makassar)
+• Cost of internal travel to/from the start/finish point of the expedition, plus any hotels you might require.
+The standard package costs approximately £193 or $270 (Jakarta) or £193 or $270 (Bali).
+This does not factor in internal flights so please get in touch for internal flight quotes.

-• Extra nights’ accommodation in Jakarta or Makassar costs around £26 or $34 (breakfast included).
+• Extra nights’ accommodation in Jakarta costs around £22 or $31 (breakfast included).

-• Visa costs of approx. £32 or $40 for a VOA for 30days.
-Approx. £110 for visa extension (31-60 days).
+• Visa costs of approx. £25 or $35 for a VOA for 30days.
+Approx. £45 or $60 for 60 day visa necessary for stays of 31-60 days.
 Please get in touch with someone from Opwall for more detailed advice.

-• Dive equipment rental – £60 or $90 per week for a full dive kit.
-If you only wish to snorkel and want to hire snorkel equipment, the cost is £30 or $45 per week.
-Please note that wetsuits cannot be provided – you should bring your own.
+• Dive equipment rental – £60 or $84 per week for a full dive kit.
+If you only wish to snorkel and want to hire snorkel equipment, the cost is £35 or $49 per week.
+Please note that wetsuits cannot be provided – you must bring your own full-length wetsuit.

 • Vaccinations and prophylactic medicines – cost can vary depending on your healthcare provider.